 We’ve been exploring the concept by saying we need to apply controls, automation, continuous delivery, and DevOps to the database, but we haven’t ever explicitly compared the database to code.
 North beat us to the punch.
 Well done, sir.
 Way to call it

-like it is like it should be.
+like it should be.

 Now that we’ve jumped on North’s metaphoric bandwagon, our VP of product and my co-founder Pete Pickerill has coined the phrase, "Commit it and forget it." (© 2016, for the record.)
 I love that phrasing too.
 Why shouldn’t we be able to check in SQL scripts, just like code, and ensure that they will automatically get tested and deployed?
 That’s the purest form of the automation that North posits is a necessity for treating the database as code.
 The portal and process for checking scripts and database changes into source code control should be easy enough for a developer to handle, not just a DBA.
 We’re talking about giving DBAs some serious relief here, as well as the ability to actually share and delegate responsibility for the first time in decades.